Roy Jenkins: President of the European Commission (1977–1981)

 In an interview with The Times in January 1977, Jenkins said that: "My wish is to build an effective united Europe. ...
 I want to move towards a more effectively organized Europe politically and economically and as far as I am concerned I want to go faster, not slower".
 The main development overseen by the Jenkins Commission was the development of the Economic and Monetary Union of the European Union from 1977, which began in 1979 as the European Monetary System, a forerunner of the Single Currency or Euro.
 His biographer calls Jenkins "the godfather of the euro" and claims that among his successors only Jacques Delors has made more impact.

-In speech in Florence in October 1977, Jenkins argued that monetary union would facilitate "a more efficient and developed rationalisation of industry and commerce than is possible under a Customs Union alone".
+In a speech in Florence in October 1977, Jenkins argued that monetary union would facilitate "a more efficient and developed rationalisation of industry and commerce than is possible under a Customs Union alone".
 He added that "a major new international currency" would form "a joint and alternative pillar of the world monetary system" which would lead to greater international stability.
 Monetary union would also combat inflation by controlling the money supply.
 Jenkins conceded that this would involve the diminution of national sovereignty but he pointed out that "governments which do not discipline themselves already find themselves accepting very sharp surveillance" from the IMF.
 Monetary union would also promote employment and diminish regional differences.
 Jenkins ended the speech by quoting Jean Monnet's statement that politics was "not only the art of the possible, but...the art of making possible tomorrow what may seem impossible today".

-President Jenkins was the first President to attend a G8 summit on behalf of the Community.
+President Jenkins was the first president to attend a G8 summit on behalf of the Community.
 He received an Honorary Degree (Doctor of Laws) from the University of Bath in 1978.